-The LaRue County Chamber of Commerce annual awards dinner will be held June 23 at First Baptist Church Hodgenville.
+The LaRue County Chamber of Commerce recognized several community leaders May 9 at its annual dinner at First Baptist Church of Hodgenville.

 Donnie Propes was named the 2013 Outstanding Citizen of the Year and received a standing ovation from the packed room.